 If you elect coverage, you will be required to pay a medical contribution amount (calculated from a base rate each year) multiplied by your retiree contribution percentage (determined by your age and years of service at the time of your termination of employment), plus applicable surcharge (based on coverage level).
-If you waive coverage, in any given year, you will not be able to rejoin the plan in the future.
+At the time of retirement, you have a one-time opportunity to "defer coverage" and enroll in the Huber Retiree plan at a later date (within 31 days of losing other coverage).
+Once you drop or waive coverage in any given year, you and your dependents will not be able to join the plan in the future.